 Resolution: Failure to respond during the 15-day response period will result in suspension.

-C. Failure to meet the minimum personnel requirements for Supervising ACVS Diplomates (2 Supervising ACVS Diplomates required).
+C. Failure to meet the minimum personnel requirements for Supervising ACVS Diplomates (2 Supervising ACVS Diplomates required) or to have a sufficient number of Supervising ACVS Diplomates for the number of residents currently in training.

 Probationary period: 2 months